aliyun/terraform-provider-alicloud/website/docs/r/cs_managed_kubernetes.html.markdown

   - `delete`: delete resources created by the cluster.
   - `retain`: retain resources created by the cluster.
 * `resource_type` - (Optional) The type of resources that are created by cluster.
 Valid values:
-  - `SLB`: SLB resources created through the service, default behavior is to delete, option to retain is available.
+  - `SLB`: SLB resources created by the Nginx Ingress Service, default behavior is to delete, option to retain is available.
   - `ALB`: ALB resources created by the ALB Ingress Controller, default behavior is to retain, option to delete is available.
   - `SLS_Data`: SLS Project used by the cluster logging feature, default behavior is to retain, option to delete is available.
   - `SLS_ControlPlane`: SLS Project used for the managed cluster control plane logs, default behavior is to retain, option to delete is available.